-In 2013, Citrus became a locked campus.
+There are many programs and strategies at Sierra Vista to provide school safety.
+Sierra Vista is a locked campus.
 Before school, staff members are assigned to all open gate areas to ensure that only students enter the campus.
 Once the bell rings, the gates are securely closed.
-After school, staff members are assigned to the exit areas and the parking lot areas to ensure that all students leave safely and unwanted guests do not enter the campus.
+After school, staff supervises the exit and parking lot areas to ensure that all students leave safely and that unwanted guests do not enter the campus.
 Procedures for visitor identification are in place.
-All visitors enter the front doors of the office area.
-Visitors are required to provide their ID to be scanned into the Raptor system.
-Visitors are immediately recognized and they are given a visitor's pass to wear.
-Badges are clearly identifiable.
+All visitors enter the front door of the office area.
+Visitors are given a visitor's badge to wear created with our RAPTOR system.
+Badges are identifiable, commercially made, and cannot be duplicated.
 Visitors cannot proceed onto the campus unless they have received prior approval from the office/principal.
-This year, additional staff has been put in place for drop-off and dismissal.
-In addition, the after school program, Think Together, has installed a doorbell/camera system for parents to use when they are picking up their children.